020 7404 9390

 • To carry out required business operations and due diligence.

-• To investigate any insurance claims and legal disputes, or any other claim whereby the organisation may have to defend itself.
+• To investigate any insurance claims, claims of any kind of harassment or of discrimination, or any other claim whereby the organization may have to defend itself.

 Consent

-Vardags may process Personal Data for the following purposes where it has received consent to do so:
+We may process personal data for the following purposes where we have sought your consent to do so:

 Legitimate interests

-• To provide services, where it has been requested.
+• To provide services, where they have been requested.

-• To inform clients of services we provide or offers that may interest them.
+• To inform people of other goods and services we provide or offers that may be of interest.

-• To send notifications on specific subjects to individuals who have asked to be kept informed.
+• To send information to people who have asked to be kept informed.

-• To improve the quality of the services we offer, and to better understand clients needs by requesting feedback or reviews of the services provided, or sending survey forms.
+• To improve the quality of services offered and to better understand customers needs by requesting feedback or reviews of the services provided, or by sending survey forms.

-• To send notifications of any changes to services provided that may affect people.
+• To send notifications of any changes to the goods and/or services provided that may affect people.

-• To understand the scale of the client base for statistical analysis and market research.
+• To understand the scale of our customer base; for statistical analysis and market research.

-• To recognise when people re-engage with our organisation.
+• To recognise when people re-engage with us.

-• To allow the organisation to support and maintain our active services.
+• To allow us to support and maintain our products in active service.

 • To provide reference information to third party organisations when necessary.